dappforce/subsocial-docs/docs/develop/how-to-guides/comments/FetchComments.md

 title: Fetch Comments
 displayed_sidebar: developSidebar
 ---
-**This section covers how to create and update comments on Subsocial blockchain.**
+**This section covers how to fetch comments on the Subsocial blockchain.**

 ## Get replies